 Minimally Invasive Alternative

 If chronic symptoms associated with degenerative disc disease persist after weeks or months of conservative treatment, contact Laser Spine Institute to learn how a minimally invasive, outpatient procedure might help you rediscover your life without back pain.
-The orthopedic experts at Laser Spine Institute use safe, effective endoscopic techniques to treat herniated discs and other spinal abnormalities.
+The board-certified surgeons at Laser Spine Institute use safe, effective endoscopic techniques to treat herniated discs and other spinal abnormalities.